keleven-uk/pyMP3duplicate/README.md

     The remaining mp3 files can be safely added to the main directory, the database will need to be rebuilt.

     NB : The tags in the new MP3's should be in the same format has the tags in the main directory. i.e spaces trimmed and in title case - my preference.
+[See note about Soundex later on.]
          Also, both mp3's should have valid time or lengths.
 Correct with mp3val.

     The database is stored in a simple directory and stored via pickling.
-The pickled database is stored in the same directory as the main script.
+The pickled database is stored in the same directory as the main script, if location not set in config file..

-    If a new database needs to be created, then either delete the pickle file or run with the -x flag.
+    If a new database needs to be created, then either delete the pickle file or run with the -xL flag.

-    If the -f flag is used, the duplicates are saved in a file supplied.
+    If the -f flag is used, the duplicates are saved to the file supplied.
+    If the -f flag not supplied, the duplicates are listed to the screen [standard output].

     The -d flag sets the time duration, in seconds, of the max difference between two songs.
-    If -d flag is not supplied, the default 0.5s will be used.
+    If the -d flag is not supplied, the default 0.5s will be used.

     The -xS & -xL can be useful for a test run, so the database is left UN-touched.